Aziz-Habbassi/NewsApp/README.md

-# 📰 NewsNow – Personalized News by Country
+# 📰 NewsNow
-NewsNow is a Flutter-based mobile app that delivers real-time news tailored to your country and preferences.
+NewsNow is a Flutter-based mobile app that delivers real-time news .
 Whether you're staying informed about local events or global headlines, NewsNow brings the most relevant stories right to your phone.

 <h2>🌍 Key Features</h2>
-🌐 Get the latest news filtered by your country

 🔍 Search and browse topics you care about